harrisvben/arima_ddos_detection/README.md

 **Members:** Christine Tsai (leader), Ben Harris, Vance Newsome

 ## Project Overview
+This project compares the effectiveness of different time series modeling techniques in detecting anomalies in system log data that indicate potential DDOS attacks.

 ## Contents of the Repository
 - `README.md` - Overview of the project and instructions for replication.